 Saxa Beach In Burgas, Bulgaria

-Burgas ranks as one of the most important cities in Bulgaria, and it is home to the largest loading port in the country.
-Connections by land and air with Burgas International Airport are making the city to be on the up and up.
+Burgas ranks as one of Bulgaria’s most important cities, and it is home to the largest loading port in the country.
+Connections by land and air with Burgas International Airport are making the city more and more accessible.
 Population, tourism, and industrial significance have been continuously growing over the recent years.

-Without question one of the best beaches in Burgas, Bulgaria, Saxa Beach takes up most of the city’s coastline.
+One of the best beaches in Burgas, Bulgaria, Saxa Beach, takes up most of the city’s coastline without question.
 Spread over more than 5 kilometers, the beach is full of cosmopolitan bars decorated with Caribbean settings.

 Irakli Beach, Bulgaria

-One of the only remaining truly wild beaches in Bulgaria, Irakli Beach lies in a protected area about 5 kilometers from the town of Emona.
-The Chaya River meets the Black Sea here, splitting the beach into two different parts and creating a beautiful lagoon.
-Both parts have a different name, the northern area called Irakli and the southern area known as Chaya.
+One of the only remaining truly wild beaches in Bulgaria, Irakli Beach, lies in a protected area about 5 kilometers from the town of Emona.
+The Chaya River meets the Black Sea here, splitting the beach into two parts and creating a beautiful lagoon.
+Both parts have another name, the northern area called Irakli and the southern area known as Chaya.

-It’s a phenomenal beach for those who are looking for solitude, sand, nature and even nudism.
+It’s a phenomenal beach for those looking for solitude, sand, nature, and even nudism.
 This is, after all, a nudist beach.
-So, if you’re looking to get tan all over, this would be a good place to go.
+So, if you’re looking to get tan all over, this would be an excellent place to go.

-Additionally, free camping is also allowed on this beach, which is a super-fun thing to do on a hot summer’s night.
-Home to plenty of bird life and sea creatures, Irakli Beach is one of the best beaches in Bulgaria for wildlife watchers, while artists, activists and naturalists are fond of this particular beach, too.
+Free camping is also allowed on this beach, a super-fun thing to do on a hot summer’s night.
+Irakli Beach is one of Bulgaria’s best beaches for wildlife watchers, home to plenty of birdlife and sea creatures.
+At the same time, artists, activists, and naturalists are fond of this particular beach, too.

 Best Beaches In Slovenia